Summer Study at Colorado State University

 GUITAR WORKSHOP: LIKE A ROLLING STONE -- Ever wanted to learn how to play the acoustic guitar?
 Now is your chance!
 Learn the basic development of sheet reading and guitar strumming while having fun.
 Students are welcome to bring their own guitar.
 Rentals are available for $75 for 3 weeks and $95 for 4 weeks during our summer programs for high school students in Colorado.

 THE PRINCETON REVIEW SAT PREPARATION WITH ACT BOOST -- Prepare for the SAT and the ACT with The Princeton Review during our summer programs for high school students in Colorado.
 The Princeton Review’s SAT and ACT courses will prepare you to perform at your very best on all sections of the exams.
 Students learn critical test-taking techniques, receive realistic testing practice with proctored exams and are assigned drills and homework assignments to practice outside class (don’t worry – it won’t be too much).
-Please note that students in our 2-week programs will receive their ACT Boost as an online supplement after their program has ended.
-Students who complete the SAT Preparation with ACT Boost course will be eligible for The Princeton Review’s satisfaction guarantee as well as the following additional services:
+Please note that students will prepare for their SAT during their summer program and will then have access to a comprehensive Live Online ACT Course after their program has ended.
+Students who complete the SAT Preparation course will be eligible for The Princeton Review’s satisfaction guarantee as well as the following additional services:

-- FREE unlimited access to The Princeton Review’s SAT and ACT online courses
+- FREE access to The Princeton Review's SAT and ACT self-paced online courses

 - FREE online wrap-up courses before your SAT/ACT test date

-- FREE Access to The Princeton Review’s best-fit college search program and the extensive admissions/financial resources of PrincetonReview.com
+- FREE Access to The Princeton Review’s College Action Plan and the extensive admissions/financial resources of PrincetonReview.com

 THE PRINCETON REVIEW SAT SMALL GROUP INSTRUCTION -- Prepare for your SAT in a group of 3-5 students.
 This program is a hybrid between the classroom program described above and private tutoring.
 As with all Princeton Review programs, you will receive all of the materials, testing, instruction and online tools necessary to prepare comprehensively for your SAT, but you’ll have the added advantage of an incredibly small class.
 Students who participate in this program will be eligible for The Princeton Review’s satisfaction guarantee as well as the additional services listed above.